ajschumacher/gadsdc/04-ML_KNN/README.md

 ### After

-Implement a one-nearest neighbor algorithm a function in `R` that takes three arguments:
+Implement a one-nearest-neighbor algorithm as a function in `R` that takes three arguments:

  * A data frame of numeric columns, the training data.
  * A vector of labels for the training data.
- * A data frame with columns corresponding to the first data frames', this one the data to predict on.
+ * A data frame with columns corresponding to the first data frames', this one the data to predict for.

 The function should return a vector of predicted labels for the test data.
 Choose a function name and a distance metric to use.
 You can test your function with the `iris` data.